Stagecoach X5: History

 In 2006 the route briefly faced competition in the form of an air service between the two termini operated by Sky Commuter.
 This followed an unsuccessful attempt by Alpha One Airways to operate on the corridor.

 In April 2007 the route was curtailed within Oxford to terminate at Gloucester Green bus station site and no longer serve the little used final section to Oxford railway station.
-The changes were in part due to new legal restrictions on maxiumum driver hours limits.
+The changes were in part due to new legal restrictions on maximum driver hours limits.

 A modified double-decker bus with extra luggage space was trialled in 2007, with a view to introducing double-deck operation on the route, but was not deemed successful, so the service continued to be operated with high-floor Volvo B10M coaches.

 In August 2009 it was reported that some passengers in the St Neots area were being left behind by coaches on the route as they were too full.
 This problem escalated in December 2009, when higher than expected loadings saw many evening journeys significantly overcrowded.
 Between 2004 and 2009 patronage increased by 150%.
 Another name used to promote the service was The X Factor.

 The service was slightly rerouted in August 2011 to serve the town centre in Buckingham instead of stopping at the more remote Tesco superstore.
 Its timetable was also recast, with additional peak-hour journeys introduced.
 Tesco superstore has since been added back to the route, with the bus stopping at Tesco superstore stop B.

 From 30 August 2020, the X5 service was truncated at Bedford, and a new service numbered 905 was introduced running between Bedford and Cambridge using double-deck vehicles.
 The timetable for both the X5 and the 905 is designed so an easy transfer is possible for customers changing for St Neots/Cambridge or Milton Keynes/Buckingham/Oxford.

 In 2021, the coaches on the route were swapped for Alexander Dennis Enviro400 MMC double-decker buses.